Algeria army-backed oil security suffers biggest blow

 In the past years, Spain's Cepsa has become a significant foreign player in Algeria and says it is responsible for 17 percent of the country's output, producing 220,000 barrels per day from a group of fields near the Libya-Tunisia border.

-The fields, including the country's No.2 oilfield Ourhoud, are located some 300 kilometres north of In Amenas.
+The fields, including the country's No.2 oilfield Ourhoud, are located some 300 kilometers north of In Amenas.

 U.S. Anadarko operates fields in the same area with Cepsa with its own share of output being 60,000 bpd.